The special economic zone represents over 90,000 industrial jobs in sectors from automotive to metallurgy, glassware, and plastics.

 KSSE aims to provide a secure supply of carbon-free energy to power their investors’ operations today, and seamlessly scale as their power requirements increase.

-The ability to promise on-site baselaod power represents a key competitive advantage for the zone as it seeks to continue to attract leading industrial investors.
+The ability to promise on-site baseload power represents a key competitive advantage for the zone as it seeks to continue to attract leading industrial investors.

 Last Energy provides full-cycle nuclear project development, including design, construction, financing, and plant operations.
 The power will be sold under a power purchase agreement (PPA) to customers in the special economic zone.